Peer Leader applications are currently closed and will reopen in Winter 2022.

 - Accept the responsibility of being dedicated to the Center for Leadership and serving as a role model within the Cal Poly and San Luis Obispo communities.

-- Act in good judgement and be accountable for any actions that can be directly associated with Center for Leadership activities and events.
+- Act in good judgment and be accountable for any actions that can be directly associated with Center for Leadership activities and events.

 - Be in good standing with the university.